 The light was fading quickly but we were determined to find them.
 Our guide expertly manoeuvered the jeep around a tight bend and stopped.
 Silence reigned as the dust settled.
 I surveyed the surrounding bushes before turning my gaze to the mountains, bathed in a soft pink light, in the far distance.
 We sat in silence when suddenly, we heard the crack of a twig.
 He came, slowly but surely, into view and we gasped in awe.
 The lion casually strolled past us, seemingly without a care in the world.
 Watching this majestic cat was one of the highlights of my luxury holiday safari in South Africa at the Gondwana Game Reserve, one I wouldn’t easily forget!

-Gondwana Game Reserve – Big 5 luxury safari near Cape Town
+Gondwana Game Reserve – Big Five safari near Cape Town

 There are various types of luxurious accommodations at Gondwana Game Reserve, ranging from large, open-plan suites (modelled after traditional Khoi-San dwellings) at Kwena Lodge to 3/4-bedroom bush villas for families or groups.
 I stayed at one of the Kwena Lodge suites.
 These suites, with their thatched-dome roofs, have a spacious interior and a terrace offering panoramic views.
 One feature of the suite I absolutely loved was the skylight, which made for terrific star-gazing right from my bed!